Azeem01nnie/FitTrack/README.md

 Mohammad Azeem S Abdu , Marian Claire V Talaid , Shadia G Lagoyo, Mcneelson Tan

+About FitTrack

-The Gym Management System is designed to streamline and automate essential operations within a gym.
+FitTrack is a Gym Management System that is designed to streamline and automate essential operations within a gym.
 This system will enhance efficiency by tracking attendance,managing walk-in transactions, handling membership bookings.

 Purpose